Jake Dixon: Petronas Yamaha SRT (2021)

 Dixon also competed in two MotoGP races for Petronas Yamaha, finishing in 19th place at the British Grand Prix in August and falling on the second lap at Aragon in September 2021.

 Personal life

 In December 2018, Dixon married Sarah, daughter of former racer Eddie Roberts.
+Sarah delivered their first child – a girl – on 1 April 2023 whilst Dixon was away from home competing in Argentina.